mateussiqueira/test-mottu2/README.md

 ## Features

-- List of Pokémon with pagination
+- List of Pokémon with infinite scroll pagination
-- Search Pokémon by name
+- Search Pokémon by name with debounce
 - View detailed information about each Pokémon
 - Filter Pokémon by type and ability
 - Caching for offline access
 - Clean Architecture implementation
+- GetX for state management and navigation
+- Shimmer loading effects
+- Error handling and user feedback
+- Responsive UI design

 ## Project Structure